Blog

 Board directors are never so experienced that they can't benefit from a refresher on familiar topics or training on topics they may be less engaged with.

-While these series can be shorter for existing directors, they should remind them of the board’s guiding principles and how they can uphold them.
-Ongoing education can then tie into regular board evaluations.
+While these series can be shorter for existing directors, they should remind them of the board's guiding principles and how they can uphold them.

-4. Effectively onboard and mentor new directors
+4. Onboard and mentor new directors effectively

 New directors are either new to the organization, new to serving on a board or both.
 In all cases, it is essential to integrate them effectively into the boardroom and its culture.